Top 6 Best Dog Cages

 FDW 30-Inch Double Door Metal Dog Crate

-• Removable leak-proof tray: Simplifies cleaning after accidents
+• Removable leak-proof tray simplifies cleaning after accidents

 Strength

-• Sturdy metal build
+• Rust-resistant build

 Weakness

-• Heavier than single-door models
+• Slightly heavier than single-door crates

-• No divider panel
+• No divider panel included

 Buying Guide: How to Choose the Best Dog Cage